-Watch: More than 1,000 arrested at Moscow protest
+Watch: Protesters demand free elections amidst heavy police presence

-Russian police detained more than 1,000 people in central Moscow on Saturday during a protest.
+Russian police detained more than 1,000 people in central Moscow on Saturday during an unauthorised protest.

-The protesters were demanding that opposition candidates be allowed to take part in city council elections.
+The protesters were demanding that opposition candidates be allowed to take part in city council elections in September.

 Watch Euronews' Galina Polonskaya's report in the video player above.